 So who was Oscar Wilde?
 He was a well-raised and well-educated Irishman, who married a well-raised and well-educated woman, with whom he had two sons.
 This sounds like a picture for a stable life, yet his life was anything but.
 During his young adult life at Oxford, he had been surrounded by a certain group of aristocrats who recognized his remarkable talent and put him on a pedestal.
 This elevated position gave Wilde access to all happenings in society, wherein both he and his writing thrived, and then thrived some more.

 Common sense says that a family’s conflict is a no man’s land for outsiders, and Wilde knew that as well as anyone.
-However, passion, anger, and of course an abundance of family wealth and peerage makes for tantalizing drama, and he stayed in, rather than out of it.
+However, passion, anger, and of course abundant family wealth and peerage makes for tantalizing drama, and he stayed in, and not out of it.
 Quote Wilde (1890, ch 1) ,

 I choose my friends for their good looks, my acquaintances for their good characters, and my enemies for their good intellects.
 A man cannot be too careful in the choice of his enemies.

 Well, Oscar Wilde certainly made a formidable enemy out of Queensberry, who was a man with the resources to do much damage.
 He had Wilde tried for his homosexuality, a crime in 19th century England, for which Wilde was convicted and sentenced to two years of hard labor.
 Wilde’s superior talent excused his gay behavior in aristocratic circles, but when no longer able to exercise or display his talent, the society pedestal on which he stood high came crashing down.

 Wilde was sent away to prison where he was treated as more of an animal than a human.
 When a fellow prisoner had the gall to whisper into Wilde’s ear that his writings were admired, he could not help but exclaim his gratitude out loud, which resulted in a horrible beating since speaking was prohibited.